For more information on safely operating visit COVID-19: Operating at COVID-19 Alert Levels 2 and 3.

 Depreciation(external link) — Inland Revenue

-How to claim tax credits for donations(external link) — Inland Revenue
+How can individuals claim tax credits for donations(external link) — Inland Revenue